hypyeon/epicodus-capstone-brainstorming/README.md

 > total: 1 hour

 **Monday, April 22nd - Thursday, April 25th**
-- Capstone project repo was refreshed with `git push --force` command, which was to update the whole repo without using `git pull` - a necessary action to rebuild the entire directory structure with React Native app setup due to authentication setup error with Xcode app.
-Logging 3.5 days of work here separately since the commit history is gone.
+- Capstone project repo was refreshed with `git push --force` command, which was to update the whole repo without using `git pull` - a necessary action to rebuild the entire directory structure with React Native app setup due to the authentication setup error with Xcode app.
+Logging 4 days of work here separately since the commit history is gone.
-> total: 25.5 hours
+> total: 26.5 hours

 ### Problem Solving logs
 *not to log hours but to log issues being dealt with*